qcwang77/COVID-19_Honolulu_Project/README.md

 The Class Project have four main parts

-- Part 1 - [Notebook](https://github.com/qcwang77/Data512ProjectRepository/blob/main/DocumentedCode/Part%201%20-%20Common%20Analysis.ipynb)  Common Analysis sets the stage for the subsequent assignments.
+- Part 1 - [Python Notebook](https://github.com/qcwang77/Data512ProjectRepository/blob/main/DocumentedCode/Part%201%20-%20Common%20Analysis.ipynb)  Common Analysis sets the stage for the subsequent assignments.
 In A4 you conduct a base analysis.
 All of the students in the class will conduct the same analysis, but with a slightly different data subset.
 - Part 2 - Extension Plan will require you to ask a human centered data science question that extends the work in A4: Common Analysis.
 - Part 3 - Presentation will require you to give a modified (shorter) PechaKucha presentation of your completed project.
-- Part 4 - [Notebook](https://github.com/qcwang77/Data512ProjectRepository/blob/main/DocumentedCode/Part%204%20-%20Data%20Processing.ipynb),  [Annotated R Code](https://github.com/qcwang77/Data512ProjectRepository/blob/main/DocumentedCode/Project%20Part4%20-%20Regression%20Analysis.R) Project Repository, creation of a fully documented repository and also requires the submission of a written project report.
+- Part 4 - [Python Notebook](https://github.com/qcwang77/Data512ProjectRepository/blob/main/DocumentedCode/Part%204%20-%20Data%20Processing.ipynb),  [Annotated R Code](https://github.com/qcwang77/Data512ProjectRepository/blob/main/DocumentedCode/Project%20Part4%20-%20Regression%20Analysis.R) Project Repository, creation of a fully documented repository and also requires the submission of a written project report.

 ## Data Sources